Social and Behavioral Research Grants Program

-Most recently, Sabin received 119 proposals representing 36 countries for the 2020 grant cycle.
+In the 2020 grant cycle, Sabin received 119 proposals representing 36 countries.
 Sabin awarded grants of up to $30,000 to five research teams to explore the social and behavioral drivers of COVID-19 misinformation, and its impact on routine immunization and the acceptance of a COVID-19 vaccine.
 The research teams from India, Kenya, Pakistan and Uganda are conducting their research virtually to ensure the safety of the research teams and the communities with which they work during the COVID-19 pandemic.

 For the 2019 grant cycle, Sabin received more than 50 proposals representing 32 countries.
 Sabin awarded grants of $24,000 each to research teams from Uganda, India and Sierra Leone to research, design and pilot a research project and community-level intervention.
 Each research project contributed to our understanding of the social and behavioral drivers of vaccine acceptance across country and local-level contexts, with a particular focus on low- and middle-income countries.
 Grant partners’ research findings, detailing what drives individuals to accept vaccines in specific contexts, move us toward a global future free from preventable disease.